-The New Jersey car accident lawyers at Lynch Law Firm are committed to holding drunk drivers responsible for the harm they cause.
+The New Jersey car accident lawyers at Lynch Law Firm, PC are committed to holding drunk drivers responsible for the harm they cause.
 We understand how to help victims of drunk driving accidents pursue compensation for their pain and suffering.
 Contact us to schedule a free, no obligation consultation to find out if you have a case.

 Drunk Driving Insurance Claims

 New Jersey is a no-fault insurance state, which means each driver’s Personal Injury Protection (PIP) coverage pays for the damages that he or she sustained in an auto accident.

 This means victims of drunk driving accidents will first need to file a personal injury claim with their own insurance company in order to receive compensation for medical care, lost wages or death benefits.